sooqwess/attrition/MECHANICS.md

 83. Fractures cut movement speed by 20%.
 84. Fractures cut jump strength by 40%.
 85. A splint removes 400 fracture ticks.
-86. Splints are craftable from sticks and string.
+86. Splints are craftable from three sticks, two string and leather, and yield a single splint.
 87. Sleeping removes 300 fracture ticks.

 ## Temperature